Thoughtwall Café, Espresso in the Third Season of Life

 Cressida Fruith, who changed her name in high school from Ruth while pulling an Emo persona over her life, is coming apart at the seams.
 An only child of a single parent with no extended family, she watches helplessly as her mother’s cancer progresses.
 Even the friendship of her oldest and best friend begins to fray.
 Enter Hobart Wilson, a much-maligned outcast stoner from her high school days.
 He infuriatingly becomes her mother’s closest companion, and confessor of a secret so dark and violent it will change Cressida’s future.

-Available from Unsolicited Press, Amazon, or you local bookstore
+Available from Unsolicited Press, Amazon, Barnes & Noble,

 (ask them to order it for you)